sjwithcontext/jafrisentimentpredictor/README.md

 # JAFRI Sentiment Predictor

-This repository contains a minimal implementation of the project described in the prompt.
+This repository contains a minimal implementation of the project described in the project report.
-It fetches Apple (AAPL) price data, derives technical and sentiment features and trains both a logistic regression baseline and a LightGBM classifier.
+It fetches Apple (AAPL) price data, derives technical and sentiment features, and trains both a logistic regression baseline and a LightGBM classifier.
 A small FastAPI service can serve the latest prediction using the trained model.